910jmiguel/Eh-conomy/README.md

 An application to help Canadians find local products, and to live a healthier lifestyle!

 ## ❓ Purpose
 We believe that Canadians are struggling with the ongoing tariff trade war.
-Thus, we create an app where it helps you discover nearby farms and farmers markets, making it easier to buy fresh, organic produce directly from local producers.
+Thus, we created an app where it helps you discover nearby farms and farmers markets, making it easier to buy fresh, organic produce directly from local producers.

 ## ⚙️ Features
 * An interactive UI to prompt user for Canadian city and product